astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 invasion.

-In 1982, a Norwegian Antarctic base sends out personnel who get too close to a Reticulan secret base buried under the ice.
-It is destroyed by a shapeshifting creature, possibly a sample of the Flood, who then almost completely destroys a nearby American outpost.
+In 1982, a Norwegian Antarctic base sends out personnel who get too close to a Reticulian secret base buried under the ice.
+It is destroyed by a shapeshifting creature, possibly a sample of the Flood, who then almost completely destroys a nearby American outpost. ^[[The Thing](http://tvtropes.org/pmwiki/pmwiki.php/Film/TheThing1982)]

-In 1987, American commandos on a mission to rescue a VIP from a jungle prison encounter an unknown alien life form, which apparently takes pleasure in stalking them.
+In 1987, American commandos on a mission to rescue a VIP from a jungle prison encounter an unknown alien life form, which apparently takes pleasure in stalking them. ^[[Predator](http://tvtropes.org/pmwiki/pmwiki.php/Film/Predator)]

 ### Awakening